th3dstudio/MercuryOne/M1.1 Base Files/Documentation/README.md

 - tIdlerSpacer_short_2.stl
 - tIdlerSpacer_tall_1.stl
 - tIdlerSpacer_tall_2.stl

-One of each file is fine.
+- XJoint_left_bottom.stl
+- XJoint_left_top.stl
+- XJoint_right_bottom.stl
+- XJoint_right_top.stl
+- Z_DropBracket_5Pro_1.stl
+- Z_DropBracket_5Pro_2.stl

 Note that the ones marked "1" and "2" are identical to each other, but are arranged this way so it's easy to track and make sure you have all of the pieces.

-This means you can either use the 1 and 2 for clarity, or print two of either file for instancing.

 # BOM Breakdown By Component